devBoden/startup/conflictTest.md

-This is the text I am writing
+this is sentence number two